 If we were to focus on integrating an experience, we start to think about the many aspects of what creates an experience, and set about creating the best versions of them that we can, in the hope that, when integrated, they begin to create a comprehensive and cohesive workplace experience that makes everyone see and feel the right things for them.

 We no longer consider our employees resources to be managed in an ERP, but as humans who deserve to be treated appropriately.
 We don’t look at our clients as a series of relationships to be managed in a CRM database, but as the people we want to do business with on a regular basis for our mutual benefit.
 We don’t look to unify all our comms in an unwieldy UC platform, but to simply communicate better with each other, and for the greater good.

-It’s for that reason, we have been evolving at HCL to become Experience Integrators, bringing with us our vast capability in designing, deploying, and delivering systems, only now, focused on the workplace experience those systems are bringing to the people that they serve.
+It’s for that reason, we have been evolving at HCLTech to become Experience Integrators, bringing with us our vast capability in designing, deploying, and delivering systems, only now, focused on the workplace experience those systems are bringing to the people that they serve.
 After all, the system is supposed to serve its purpose, and not the other way around.
-It’s what’s driving an industry shift toward experience-level agreements (XLAs), and HCL is enabling many of its clients on that journey.
+It’s what’s driving an industry shift toward experience-level agreements (XLAs), and HCLTech is enabling many of its clients on that journey.